The Export feature allows you to export your artwork and share it with a client or social media, or to print it in different formats.

-On iPad and iPhone, you can export your document in .PDF format by going to the the Export Tab, and then tap on the "PDF" icon.
+On iPad and iPhone, you can export your document in .PDF format by going to the the Export Tab, and then tapping on the PDF icon.

-On Mac, you can export your document by going to File > Export to > PDF.
-More here.
+On Mac, you can export your document as a .PDF by going to File > Export to > PDF.
+Read more about this here.

-We recommend to export your files as .PDF when you want to print them or share them with a person who's not familiar with a vector graphic design software.
+We recommend that you export your file as .PDF when you want to print it or share them with a person who's not familiar with a vector graphic design software.

 Note: When you export a document with multiple artboards to .pdf, each board will be on different pages.